nick-ma/IELTS/03 Writing/03 koolean/01 Task1写作训练/01 Writting Task 1.md

 I am writting to you to claim a loss of my belongings.

-I recently went to Australia for holiday from 22 June to 29 June, and I had bought a travel insruance from your company which can cover any lost of my valuable belongings, including laptop computers, mobile phones,tablet computers, etc.
+I recently went to Australia for holiday from 22 June to 29 June, and I had bought a travel insruance from your company which can cover any loss of my valuable belongings, including laptop computers, mobile phones, tablet computers, etc.

 One of my most expensive items is an Apple MacBook Pro, and I spent $3699 to buy it in an Apple Store last month, it was almost brand new when it was lost.